 What is a COVID-19 Assessment Centre

-The COVID-19 Assessment Centre at Stratford General Hospital is a clinic where people will be tested for COVID-19 if they meet current Ministry testing guidelines.
+The COVID-19 Assessment Centre is a clinic where people will be tested for COVID-19 if they meet current Ministry testing guidelines.
 Our goal is to ensure the health of our community by identifying disease early.

 The COVID-19 Assessment Centre is operated by the Huron Perth Healthcare Alliance, in adherence to directives and guidelines provided by Ontario Health and Huron Perth Public Health.

 Who should go to an Assessment Centre to be tested?

 Ontarians should only seek testing at assessment centres if:

 - You are a direct contact of a confirmed COVID-19 case, identified as:

 - A household contact (note this does not include contacts of contacts such as a friend of someone in your household).

 - Directed or recommended by public health via contact tracing or outbreak investigation.